Cloud4Wi-Create/geosdk/api/concepts/resource-definition.md

 The Resource Classes defined by this API are grouped into two main categories:

 * [**Platform-created Resources**](/api/resources/platform-created/index.md).
-Are automatically created by GeoUniq Analytics platform.
+Are automatically created by Cloud4Wi platform.
 Only the READ operation is allowed.
 A sub-category of Platform-created Resources are:
 	* [**Device-related Resources**](/api/resources/platform-created/device-related/index.md).
 Refer to a specific device.
 An example of a Device-related Resource Class is *Detected Position*, which represents the geographical location where a device was at a given specific time.
 * [**User-created Resources**](/api/resources/user-created/index.md).
 Are created by a User of this API.
 Generally all CRUD operations are allowed.
 An example of a User-created Resource Class is *Trigger*, which defines an event to be monitored.